Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/index.md

 # Project Overview
 [//]: # (This section is an example structure for the proposal to your client.)

->This is all sample material in here, to give you an idea on how and what to populate each section with.
-If you think of other sections or a different document layout, please do use it!

 ## Design
 [//]: # (How will you meet the client's brief, their expectations, and their requirements.)